Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Introduction

 \subsection{Related works}

 One of most studied approaches to boundary and support estimation is via the Devroye-Wise estimator, which approximates the support of $\rho$ by a union of balls:

-Devroye and Wise \cite{DevWis80} establish the convergence of $\Omega_n$ to $\Omega:=\supp\rho$ as $n\to \infty$ and $r_n\rightarrow 0$, at a suitable rate, in the following sense: $\rho(\Omega \Delta \Omega_{n})\rightarrow 0$ in probability if $\rr_n\gg n^{-\frac1d}$, while $\rr_n \gg (n^{-1}\log n)^{\frac1d}$ implies almost sure convergence.
+Devroye and Wise \cite{DevWis80} establish the convergence of $\Omega_n$ to $\Omega:=\supp\rho$ as $n\to \infty$ and $r_n\rightarrow 0$, at a suitable rate, in the following sense: $\rho(\Omega \Delta \Omega_{n})\rightarrow 0$ in probability if $\rr_n\gg n^{-1/d}$, while $\rr_n \gg (\log n/n)^{1/d}$ implies almost sure convergence.

-Cuevas and Rodriguez-Casal, \cite{CueRod04}, established that, under certain smoothness assumptions, the Hausdorff distances $d_{H}\left(\Omega_n,\Omega\right),d_{H}\left(\partial{\Omega}_{n},\partial \Omega\right)\sim \left(n^{-1}\log n\right)^{\frac1d}$, and that the rate is \emph{optimal}.
+Cuevas and Rodriguez-Casal, \cite{CueRod04}, established that, under certain smoothness assumptions, the Hausdorff distances $d_{H}\left(\Omega_n,\Omega\right),d_{H}\left(\partial{\Omega}_{n},\partial \Omega\right)\sim (\log n/n)^{1/d}$, and that the rate is \emph{optimal}.
 Furthermore, it is possible to compute the points $x^i$ contributing to the boundary $\partial\Omega_n$ using $\alpha$-shapes, introduced in \cite{EdelKirkSeidel83}.
 However, $\alpha$-shapes are a union of a certain subset of simplicies of the Delaunay triangulation.
 This poses challenges as the Delaunay triangulation in $d>3$ dimensions is itself not an easy computational problem, as the number of simplices can be large, up to $O(n^{\lceil d/2 \rceil}$) \cite{mcmullen_1970}.
 Thus, while efficient $O(n^2)$ algorithms are established for $d\leq 3$ \cite{EdelsMucke94}, less is known for higher dimensions.

 We also note that the Devroye-Wise boundary estimators have been used to estimate the Minkowski content of the boundary of $S$, which for sufficiently regular sets approximates the surface area ($\left(d-1\right)$-dimensional Hausdorff measure).
-This is shown to be $L_2$-consistent for general dimensions in \cite{CuFrGy13} and convergent at $O\left(n^{-\frac{1}{2d}}\right)$ for $d=2,3$ in \cite{CuFrRo07}.
+This is shown to be $L_2$-consistent for general dimensions in \cite{CuFrGy13} and convergent at $O(n^{-1/(2d)})$ for $d=2,3$ in \cite{CuFrRo07}.

+Casal \cite{Casal07} defines an estimator called $r$-convex hull, based on the Minkowski sum and differences of sets and closely related to $\alpha$-shapes, to approximate the support $\Omega$ with improved rate of $(\log n/n)^{2/(d+1)}$ in the Hausdorff distance with high probability.

+We note that the while the works of Devroye-Wise and Casal propose different estimators for the boundary of the set, the data points $x^i$ which are identified as being near the boundary are the same for both estimators, see Section \ref{sec:comparison} for explanation and Figure \ref{fig:2nd-comparison} for illustration.